Yue-Zhengyuan/Lectures/Condensed_Matter/Coherent_State/Fermion.md

 ## Coherent State Path Integral for Fermions

-Similar to the boson case, the partition function for a fermion system can be split into the product of many pieces, and identities are inserted to obtain the path integral representation.
+Similar to the boson case, the partition function for a fermion system can be split into the product of many pieces, and identities are inserted to obtain the path integral representation:

 $$
 \begin{aligned}